 Gail Hocking, Fragile Echoes, Installation view at Flinders University, 2018, found eucalyptus branches, muslin, white cement, water-based photo-luminescent paint, dimensions variable.
 Photograph Grant Hancock.

 Our programs support and promote artists.
 We offer opportunities for ongoing professional development, engagement with new audiences and an extension to the studio environment.

-A seasonal program thoughtfully curated to help you deepen connections, strengthen your practice and grow your skills in these ever-changing times.
+A seasonal online program thoughtfully curated to help you deepen connections, strengthen your practice and grow your skills in these ever-changing times.